LeeSinLiang/microGPT/README.md

 ## Features
 -  Lightweight implementation of the GPT models
 -  Trained on a [small scaled dataset](https://arxiv.org/abs/2304.08442) (6 GB)
--  Designed to be train on consumer GPU (RTX 4060)
+-  Designed to be trained on consumer GPU (RTX 4060 8GB)
 -  Small number of parameters (82 Million!)
 -  Customizable hyperparameters for model configuration
 -  Supports Top K Top P filtering and temperature scaling